 Stretching the neurons: Tackling neurological conditions through brain plasticity

 As you read this, the 100 billion neurons that make up your brain are making new connections, adding further complexity to the trillions of connections that already exist.
-Professor Anthony Hannan, Head of the Epigenetics and Neural Plasticity Laboratory at the Florey Institute, studies how our brain can adjust in response to neurological disruptions and lifestyle factors, and how we can use these discoveries to develop new ways to prevent and treat mental illness and other brain disorders.
+Professor Anthony Hannan, Head of the Epigenetics and Neural Plasticity Laboratory at The Florey, studies how our brain can adjust in response to neurological disruptions and lifestyle factors, and how we can use these discoveries to develop new ways to prevent and treat mental illness and other brain disorders.

 Asked if current scientific evidence points to activities that may be better at boosting brain plasticity than others, Prof Hannan says there’s no single activity.

 “It really comes down to people doing activities that challenge and stimulate them, as well as being enjoyable enough that they’ll continue to engage with the activity for months or years.
 It’s the complexity and challenge of engaging in new physical or mental activities like ‘brain training’ puzzles and word plays that make them great for maintaining a healthy brain.
 The beauty of keeping the brain healthy is that it is not a chore, but instead can involve learning, growing as a person and having fun!”